Thermal conductivity

 default value -1

-Add a limit on the mean free path as an approximation of domain size. -
+Add a limit on the mean free path as an approximation of domain size (in m). -

 --noisotope